| Trailing Clouds

 It is much harder to capture the

-because so much habit and emotion
+first magic of a relationshipbecause so much habit and emotion

 have got in the way, but the pebbles